-Workforce Education Scholarships - These scholarships are available in the skill areas which are part of programs offered at East Central.
-The workforce education counselor will make the awards to the winners.
-To receive an FBLA, Skills-USA, HOSA, DECA, FFA, TSA or Outstanding Student Scholarship, the student must enroll fulltime at East Central Community College the fall semester following high school graduation.
-To retain the FBLA, Skills-USA, HOSA, DECA, FFA, TSA, or Outstanding Student Scholarship, a student must maintain a B (3.0) average each semester.
+Workforce Education Skills Scholarships - These scholarships are available in the skill areas which are part of programs offered at East Central.
+To receive an FBLA, SkillsUSA, HOSA, DECA, FFA, TSA scholarship the student must enroll as a full-time student at East Central Community College the fall semester following his/ her high school graduation.
+To be eligible for this scholarship, the student must graduate from an accredited public or private high school or an ECCC-recognized home school.
+A "graduate" is defined as an individual who has earned a regular high school diploma, occupational diploma, career-pathways diploma, or who has completed a course of study from an ECCC-recognized home school.
+The graduate must reside in one of the five counties served by ECCC (Leake, Neshoba, Newton, Scott, or Winston).
+To retain the FBLA, SkillsUSA, HOSA, DECA, FFA or TSA, a student must maintain a B (3.0) average each semester.
 Any student who does not maintain a B (3.0) average is removed from the scholarship.
 The scholarship will be reinstated if the student earns a B (3.0) average the following semester.

-- 1. A scholarship of one-half tuition per semester for four semesters will be awarded to the outstanding senior student from each Cluster Area of the six career/technical centers in the East Central Community College District.
-The recipient will be selected by the Director and teachers at each center in consultation with East Central's Career-Tech Counselors and Instructors. - 2.
-A scholarship of one-half tuition per semester for four semesters will be awarded to the first place winners in the skill contest from the District Skills-USA Mississippi competition, District HOSA competition, District DECA Competition, District FFA Competition, and District TSA Competition. - 3.
-A full matriculation scholarship for four semesters will be awarded to the first place winners in the skills contest from the State Skills USA Mississippi Competition, State FBLA Competition, State HOSA Competition, State DECA Competition, State FFA Competition, and State TSA Competition. - 4.
-A full scholarship (Matriculation fee, room and board) for four semesters will be awarded to the first place winners in the skills contests from the National High School Skills-USA Competition, National FBLA Competition, National HOSA Competition, National DECA Competition, National FFA Competition, and National TSA Competition. - 5.
-A full matriculation scholarship per semester for two semesters will be awarded to current ECCC students who win first place in State SkillsUSA or PBL competitions and compete at the national level.
-These scholarships will be valid only for the year following the state competitions. - 6.
+- 1. A scholarship of one-half tuition per semester for four semesters will be awarded to the first place winners in the skill contest from the District SkillsUSA Mississippi competition, District HOSA competition, District DECA Competition, District FFA Competition, and District TSA Competition. - 2.
+A full matriculation scholarship for four semesters will be awarded to the first place winners in the skills contest from the State SkillsUSA Mississippi Competition, State FBLA Competition, State HOSA Competition, State DECA Competition, State FFA Competition, and State TSA Competition. - 3.
+A full scholarship (Matriculation fee, room and board) for four semesters will be awarded to the first place winners in the skills contests from the National High School SkillsUSA Competition, National FBLA Competition, National HOSA Competition, National DECA Competition, National FFA Competition, and National TSA Competition.

+- 4. A full matriculation scholarship per semester for two semesters will be awarded to current ECCC students who win first place in State SkillsUSA or PBL competitions and compete at the national level.
+These scholarships will be valid only for the year following the state competitions. - 5.
 A full scholarship (matriculation fee, room, and board) scholarship per semester for two semesters will be awarded to current ECCC students who win first place in National SkillsUSA or PBL competitions.
-These scholarships will be valid only for the year following the national competitions.
+These scholarships will be valid only for the year following the national competitions